haltu/muuri/README.md

 // Layout all items and define a callback that will be called
-// after all items have been animated to their positions. grid.layout(function (items) {
+// after all items have been animated to their positions. grid.layout(function (hasLayoutChanged, items) {
-  console.log('layout done!');
+  // If hasLayoutChanged is `true` it means that there has been another layout
+  // call before this layout had time to finish positioning all the items. console.log('layout done!');
 });
 ```

 ### grid.add( elements, [options] )

-Add new items by providing the elements you wish to add to the instance and optionally provide the index where you want the items to be inserted into.
+Add new items by providing the elements you wish to add to the grid and optionally provide the index where you want the items to be inserted into.
 All elements that are not already children of the container element will be automatically appended to the container element.
 If an element has it's CSS display property set to none it will be marked as *inactive* during the initiation process.
 As long as the item is *inactive* it will not be part of the layout, but it will retain it's index.
 You can activate items at any point with `grid.show()` method.
 This method will automatically call `grid.layout()` if one or more of the added elements are visible.
 If only hidden items are added no layout will be called.
 All the new visible items are positioned without animation during their first layout.

 **Parameters**